cooperj/joshc.uk/src/pages/contact.md

 ---
-layout: '@/layouts/ContentLayout.astro'
+layout: "@/layouts/ContentLayout.astro"
-description: 'This page tells you the best ways to get in contact with me!'
+description: "This page tells you the best ways to get in contact with me!"
-title: 'Contact'
+title: "Contact"
+icon: "/images/joshua.webp"
 ---

 If you want to get in touch with me, I'm available in most places.
 However, I do ask you that if you want a guaranteed/longer response please send that as an email.